 What could you achieve if you had 1,000 loyal friends?
 How about 100K?
 Or 1M?
-Anyone can become the leader of their own unique tribe.
+Online followings aren’t just for celebrities.
+These days, anyone can become the leader of their own unique tribe.

 What type of people do you want to connect with and why?
 Do you want to gear your tribe around your career or one of your hobbies?
 Both?
 What social media platforms are you most engaged on?
 Who do you follow?
 What do these platforms and people have in common?
 Whether it’s digital nomads, single Mums or marathon runners, you need to know what tribe you want to engage with.